You have just trained a learning to rank model and you now want to know how it performs.

 Let’s start taking a look at how A/B testing works.

 A/B testing allows you to make this comparison.
-In particular, it allows you to divide your query traffic in two groups.
-The first group of users interact with the website using model A, while the second one interact with the website using model B. In this way we can observe the user behavior in both the scenarios and look to our target metrics like clicks, sales, revenues, to understand which model performs better.
+In particular, it allows you to divide your query traffic into two groups.
+The first group of users interact with the website using model A, while the second one interacts with the website using model B. In this way, we can observe the user behaviour in both scenarios and look at our target metrics like clicks, sales, and revenues, to understand which model performs better.

 Even if A/B testing is great, we have to be very careful in how we implement it.